featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 ### Connecting to FeatureHub
 There are 3 steps to connecting:
 1) Copy SDK Url from the FeatureHub Admin Console
-2) Use the SDK URL to make a client
+2) Use the SDK Url to make a client
 3) Tell the client to start handling features
 4) Get the state of the feature values